 X-linked SCID

-The second SCID trial CIRM is funding is treating patients with X-linked SCID.
-These patients have a genetic mutation on a gene located on the X-chromosome that causes the disease.
-Because of this, the disease usually affects boys who have inherited the mutation from their mothers.
-X-linked SCID is the most common form of SCID and appears in 1 in 60,000 infants.
+The second SCID trial that CIRM funds is treating patients with X‑linked SCID.
+A mutation on a gene located on the X chromosome causes this disease.
+Because the gene is X‑linked, the disorder usually affects boys who inherit the mutation from their mothers.
+X‑linked SCID is the most common form of SCID and occurs in about one in 60,000 infants.

-UCSF and St. Jude Children’s Research Hospital are conducting a Phase 1/2 trial for X-linked SCID.
-The trial, led by Dr. Brian Sorrentino, is transplanting a patient’s own genetically modified blood stem cells back into their body to give them a healthy new immune system.
-Patients do receive chemotherapy to remove their diseased bone marrow, but doctors at UCSF are optimizing low doses of chemotherapy for each patient to minimize any long-term effects.
-According to a UCSF news release, the trial is planning to treat 15 children over the next five years.
-Some of these patients have already been treated and we will likely get updates on their progress next year.
+UCSF and St. Jude Children’s Research Hospital are running a Phase 1/2 trial for X‑linked SCID.
+Dr. Brian Sorrentino leads the study.
+The team collects a patient’s own blood stem cells, modifies them, and returns them to rebuild a healthy immune system.
+Patients do receive chemotherapy to remove diseased bone marrow.
+However, UCSF doctors are optimizing low‑dose chemotherapy to limit long‑term effects.
+According to a UCSF news release, the trial plans to treat 15 children over five years.
+Several children have already begun treatment, and more updates are expected next year.

-CIRM is also funding a third clinical trial out of Stanford University that is hoping to make bone marrow transplants safer for X-linked SCID patients.
-The team, led by Dr. Judy Shizuru, is developing a therapy that will remove unhealthy blood stem cells from SCID patients to improve the survival and engraftment of healthy bone marrow transplants.
+CIRM is also funding a third trial at Stanford University Dr. Judy Shizuru leads a team developing a therapy that removes unhealthy blood stem cells before a transplant.
+This approach aims to improve the survival and engraftment of healthy donor cells.
 You can read more about this trial on our clinical trials page.

 SCID Patients Cured by Stem Cells

-These clinical trial results are definitely exciting, but what is more exciting are the patient stories that we have to share.
-We’ve spoken with a few of the families whose children participated in the UCLA and UCSF/St. Jude trials, and we asked them to share their stories so that other families can know that there is hope.
-They are truly inspiring stories of heartbreak and joyful celebration.
+These clinical trial results are exciting.
+Even more exciting are the patient stories we can share.
+We spoke with several families whose children joined the UCLA and UCSF–St. Jude trials.
+We asked them to share their experiences so other families know that hope exists.
+Their stories reveal both heartbreak and joyful celebration.

-Evie is a now six-year-old girl who was diagnosed with ADA-SCID when she was just a few months old.
-She is now cured thanks to Don Kohn and the UCLA trial.
-Her mom gave a very moving presentation about Evie’s journey at the CIRM Bridges Trainee Annual Meeting this past July.
-You can watch the 20-minute talk below:
+Evie is now six years old.
+She was diagnosed with ADA‑SCID when she was only a few months old.
+Thanks to Don Kohn and the UCLA trial, she is now cured.
+Her mom gave a moving presentation about Evie’s journey at the CIRM Bridges Trainee Annual Meeting in July.
+You can watch the 20‑minute talk below.

 Ronnie’s story

-Our mission at CIRM is to accelerate stem cell treatments to patients with unmet medical needs.
-We hope that by funding promising clinical trials like the ones mentioned in this blog, that one day soon there will be approved stem cell therapies for patients with SCID and other life-threatening diseases.
+At CIRM, our mission is to speed stem cell treatments to patients with urgent medical needs.
+By funding promising clinical trials like those highlighted here, we hope to help create approved stem cell therapies for SCID and other life‑threatening diseases.